Jodu555/CineFinn/README.md

 - [x] Add the full series watched information dropdown
 - [x] Implement a method to un watch a specific series or season
 - [ ] Anime Preview (10 - 15 sec.)
-- [ ] Implement the command manager and some basic command (session = to list current sockets, info = to show series infos and space infos, reload = to reload the series from their file)
+- [x] Implement the command manager and some basic command (session = to list current sockets, info = to show series infos and space infos, reload = to reload the series from their file)
-- [ ] IMPORTANT: **Finally Upgrade to TypeScript so i do not have this fucking pain in my ass!!!**
+- [x] IMPORTANT: **Finally Upgrade to TypeScript so i do not have this fucking pain in my ass!!!**
+- [ ] IMPORTANT: **Finally Upgrade the client to TypeScript so adding new features gets easier!!!**
-- [ ] Rewrite the crawler to remove some stupid old stuff
+- [x] Rewrite the crawler to remove some stupid old stuff
 - [ ] Remove my Networking library cause it lags some stuff, and replace it with axios
 - [x] Implement the sharing also with movies
 - [x] Implement the sharing to include the language